pcdavies/DockerBasics/workshops/docker/Linux050.md

 git --version
 ```

-- If the following commands run without error as the `opc` user then you are ready to proceed to Lab 100.

    ![](images/050Linux/41.PNG)

 ### **STEP 11**: Edit /etc/sysconfig/selinux

-To ensure that permissive mode survives re-boots please edit `/etc/sysconfig/selinux`
+Set the server to Permissive mode and also ensure that permissive mode survives re-boots by editing `/etc/sysconfig/selinux`

 - Using vi, change the SELINUX line to **permissive**. **Type** the following: (**NOTE**: You need to be the root user to edit this file)